-International Students Welcome Week
+International Student Welcome Week

-Sapienza organises an International Students Welcome Week During the event, students receive useful information about academic and university life at Sapienza.
+Sapienza organises an International Student Welcome Week During the event, students receive useful information about academic and university life at Sapienza.
 It is a great opportunity to meet the Erasmus staff and members of the Erasmus Student Network (ESN).